Covariance-based Structural Equation Modeling (CB-SEM)

 Special assumptions

-SmartPLS provides directly computable CB-SEM examples from reputable textbooks (Byrne, 2016; Hair et al., 2018; Kline, 2023; Schumacker & Lomax, 2010) and SmartPLS yields the same results as those textbooks provide.
-Take a look try out these CB-SEM examples in SmartPLS!
+SmartPLS provides directly computable CB-SEM examples from leading textbooks (Byrne, 2016; Hair et al., 2018; Kline, 2023; Schumacker & Lomax, 2010).
+The results in SmartPLS replicate the textbook examples exactly.
+Try out the CB-SEM example projects in SmartPLS

 References